 REACH works to give students the opportunity to experience life on a Big Ten university campus while gaining independence.
 As a two-year program designed for students with multiple intellectual, cognitive, and learning disabilities, it helps them reach their full potential.
 Students take classes, intern on campus and in the community, job shadow, and also attend events on campus as any other student would.
 Additionally, the university offers limited need-based scholarships for UI REACH students to help cover the cost of tuition.

 Beacon College—Leesburg, FL

 The school boasts small class sizes, individual mentoring for students, and a wide variety of support services.
-Beacon realizes that students with learning disabilities have different needs, and works to cater to those needs while empowering students.
+Beacon realizes that students with learning disabilities have different needs, and works to cater to those needs while also empowering students.

 Mercyhurst University—Erie, PA

 Mercyhurst has a program called AIM (Autism Initiative at Mercyhurst) that is specifically designed to support students on the autism spectrum as they navigate college life.
-AIM helps students develop as advocates for themselves and grow in their independence.
+AIM helps students develop as advocates for themselves and also grow in their independence.